-1. Financial Assets impairment - Securities and Loans portfolio
+1. Financial Assets Impairment - Securities and Loans Portfolio

-Description of the most significant risks of material misstatement

-As presented in the balance sheet and as further disclosed in note 6, the value of financial assets net of impairment amounted to 1,997,147 thousand euros ("m €") representing 95% of total assets.

-According to that disclosed in the note 2.2.1.5 the impairment reflects: (i) expected losses resulting from possible default events in the 12 months following the report date or (ii) expected losses that may occur from all possible default events over the useful life of a financial instrument.
+Description of the most significant risks of material misstatement Summary of our response to the most significant risks of material misstatement As presented in the balance sheet and as further disclosed in note 6, the value of financial assets net of impairment amounted to 1.780.504 thousand euros representing 86% of total assets.
+We performed the identification and assessment of the audit risk that led to the definition of the audit approach to respond to the risk of material misstatement.
+This approach included (i) an overall response with an effect on the way the audit was conducted and (ii) a specific response which According to that disclosed in the note 2.2.1.5 the impairment reflects: (i) expected losses resulting from possible default events in the 12 months following the report date or (ii) expected losses that may occur from resulted in the design and implementation of additional procedures, including substantive procedures, namely: We obtained an understanding, evaluated the design of the internal control procedures over the process of of the internal control procedures over the process of all possible default events over the useful life of a financial instrument.
 The transition from expected credit losses for 12 months to expected credit losses over the useful life is based on the concept of a significant increase in credit risk, as disclosed in the note 2.2.1.5.3, for the remaining life of the asset when compared with the credit risk at the time of its acquisition/origination.